What is England’s route to the final of Euro 2024?

 Semi-final: Dortmund, Wednesday 10 July

-Should England reach the final four of these Euros, they could face Austria – who topped Group D so impressively – Turkey or Netherlands.
+Should England reach the final four of these Euros, they will face Turkey or Netherlands after they knocked out Austria and Romania respectively.

 Final: Berlin, Sunday 14 July

-If, by some miracle, Southgate guides this stuttering but star-studded England team to the final of Euro 2024, they would most likely face one of the big four on the other side of the draw: Spain, Germany, Portugal or France.
+If, by some miracle, Southgate guides this stuttering but star-studded England team to the final of Euro 2024, they will face one of the big four on the other side of the draw: Spain, Germany, Portugal or France.

-Spain could meet Germany in the quarter-finals, while France are on course to collide with Portugal at the same stage, which could make for some mouth-watering ties.
-Fortunately for England, their half of the draw appears a little less exciting.
+Spain meet Germany in the quarter-finals, while France now collide with Portugal at the same stage after vanquishing Belgium, which should all make for some mouth-watering ties.
+Fortunately for England, perhaps, their half of the draw appears a little less filled with star names.

 Join our commenting forum